tichalik/gimp-coco-scripts/README.md

  - path to selection -- click on path in the path window `> To Selection`
  - working on layers -- create new with `ctrl + shift + n`, change visibility in the layers menu, merge layer with the one below it (layer menu), selection to new layer `ctrl + shift + l > ctrl + shift + n`
  - masking -- basically just make new layers and draw masks for the image with the many drawing tools.
 This + selection tool allows you to make any boolean operation between the layers
+ - rasterizing annotation -- pick a path, `To Selection` > bucket tool > fill with color (press shift to color the entire selection) > `File > Export` -- only visible layers are exported